 Our Senator provides a very stable dive platform.
 Four divers is a maximum 'comfortable' number.

 Note: We regret we do not provide dive gear, though try to carry some essential spares on the day.
 We have a limited number of dive tanks that can be hired.

 A wide variety of seabirds inhabit the Bay of Plenty area and it's offshore islands.
 Since Mayor Island (Tuhua) became pest free in 2000, it now boasts some spectacular birdlife.
 It's difficult to sleep beyond dawn at Tuhua, the chorus from the native birds can be so loud.
 One of our clients slept on the beach and had a kiwi stumble over her sleeping bag in the night!

 It has healthy populations of nectar-feeding bellbirds, tūī, and wood pigeons.
-Other native birds include the morepork and fantail, the kākā (brown parrot), grey warbler, waxeye, kingfisher and pied stilt.
+Other native birds include the morepork and fantail, the kākā (brown parrot), kiwi, grey warbler, waxeye, kingfisher and pied stilt.
 In summer the shining cuckoo is also seen and heard in good numbers.
 A marine reserve was created off the northern end of the island in 1993.

 The beautiful Tauranga Harbour boasts several dedicated watersports locations, many with spectacular views across the vibrant harbour.
 These are based at sandy beaches, where anyone not participating in the on-water activities can explore the beach, relax in the sun or enjoy a picnic on what can often be the equivalent of your own private beach.

 We are equipped for a day of watersports, where adults and children can try skiing, kneeboarding, or try a variety of the latest 'doughnuts' or 'biscuits', as well as trying 'The Stealth', which provides a safe yet unforgettable ride!
 Huge fun for all kids, as well as those bigger kids masquarading as adults!